 After relentless searching, I found a Creative Writing course at De Montfort University.
-Reading further into the course, I discovered that the course is offered as joint honors, combining with with journalism
+Reading further into the course, I discovered that the course is offered as joint honours, combining with journalism

 Searching online for creative writing courses proved to be very hard.
 There were only a small number of them that I could find, and the ones I could find were degrees combined with English.